Deepen your application-oriented studies on an international level with an internship at a foreign company or university/research institution.

-Discuss the formal and content-related requirements with your department's practical/internship officer.
+Discuss the formal and content-related requirements with you department's internship officer/coordinator.

-With or without internship confirmation, you can apply for financial support such as Erasmus+, PROMOS or HAW.International through the International Office.
-The program-specific deadlines and application regulations apply.
+With or without internship confirmation, you can apply for financial support search as Erasmus +, PROMOS or HAW.International through the International Office.
+The programme-specific deadlines and application regulations apply.

 Please note our advice on preparing for an internship abroad.

 Our tip for the summer semester breaks:

 RISE worldwide Internships of 10-12 weeks are also particularly suitable for the summer breaks.
 RISE stands for Research Internships in Science and Engineering and is aimed specifically at Bachelor students.